First generation of video game consoles: TV Tennis Electrotennis

 On September 12, 1975, several months before the release of Home Pong in North America, Epoch released Japan's first home console, the TV Tennis Electrotennis.
 The technology was licensed from Magnavox and it contained a single ball and paddle style game that resembled Pong but without an onscreen score display.
 The game controls were contained within the base unit and it connected to a television set through an ultra high frequency (UHF) antenna, as opposed to being directly connected, which was unique to the console at the time.
 Compared to popular consoles of the generation, it performed poorly with an approximate 20,000 units sold.

 Atari Home Pong

 In late 1975 Atari released a home version of their popular arcade game Pong.
-It was the first use of a microchip in an Atari product and had been in development since 1974 under the lead of Allan Alcorn and Harold Lee.
+It had been in development since 1974 under the lead of Allan Alcorn and Harold Lee.
 By the end of 1975, Atari had become a major company in the home console market due to Home Pong.
 Following Pong's success, Magnavox filed suit against Atari for infringement on its technology patents and ended up settling out of court with Atari becoming a licensee of Magnavox.

-Home video games achieved widespread popularity with the release of a home version of Pong and its success sparked hundreds of clones, including the Coleco Telstar, which went on to be a success in its own right with over a dozen models, and the Binatone TV Master by British company Binatone.
+Home video games achieved widespread popularity with the release of a home version of Pong and its success sparked hundreds of clones, including the Coleco Telstar, which went on to be a success in its own right with over a dozen models.